mir123/etherpad-solar/README.md

 ## Install

 Not yet in Etherpad plugin repository, so create an ep_solar folder manually in your node_modules and copy the contents of this repository.
-Set your position (latitude and longitude in decimal degrees) and other settings directly in the static/js/index.js file.
+Set your position (latitude and longitude in decimal degrees, using NOAA nonstandard negative longitude for west, positive for east) in settings.json.
+For example:

+Mexico City:
+,"ep_solar": {
+"lat": 19.43,
+"lon": 99.13
+}

+Sydney:

+,"ep_solar": {
+"lat": -34.87,
+"lon": -151.2
+}

+Other settings can be changed directly in the static/js/index.js file.

 ## How it works